usnistgov/F4DE/KWSEval/tools/BabelTransParse/README.txt

 Step 3: Validation of the of the system output files.

-Step 4: Scoring the randomn systems
+Step 4: Scoring the random systems

 Step 5: Building a two-system composite DET Curve.